okviz/okviz.github.io/_mydocs/www/contributing/review-guidelines/index.md

 ## Rating System

-Assign a score from 1 to 10 for each of the following core values:

-1. **Features:**
+Each review must include a rating based on the following criteria:

-   Assess the range and functionality of the visual.
-A higher score should reflect more comprehensive features that significantly enhance Power BI capabilities.
+1. **Features:** Assesses the range and functionality of the visual.

-2. **Design:**
-   Evaluate the visual’s overall design, including its appearance, usability, and how seamlessly it integrates into Power BI dashboards and reports.
+2. **Design:** Evaluates the visual’s overall design, including its appearance, usability, and how seamlessly it integrates into Power BI.
+This includes the performance of the visual with large datasets.

-3. **Support:**
-   Consider the quality of documentation, user guides, help resources, and vendor responsiveness.
-A higher score should indicate strong support, well-structured documentation, and easy access to help if needed.
+3. **Support:** Considers the quality of documentation, user guides, help resources, and vendor responsiveness.

-The final rating is calculated using a weighted average of the three scores.
-See [Rating System](rating-system.md) for a detailed breakdown.
+**You do not need to provide the rating**, but you must complete a checklist that will be used to automatically calculate it.

+Go to [Rating System](rating-system.md) for more information.

 ## Comparison Policy